simple-registry/simple-registry/doc/how-to/run-storage-maintenance.md

 ### Convergence

-A repair can create new derivable state (a recreated revision link derives its back-links on the next pass), so a heavily damaged store may need more than one run to fully converge.
+A repair can create new derivable state (a recreated revision record lets the next pass re-issue the grants it implies), so a heavily damaged store may need more than one run to fully converge.
 Run scrub until it reports zero changes; every run is safe to repeat.

 ## What Prune Does